(also known as: PC fallacy)

 This can be seen as an over-correction of stereotyping.

 Therefore, claim A is false.

-Explanation: While anything is possible, including a four year-old American girl being a terrorist, profiling works on probabilities.
+Explanation: While many things are possible, including a four-year-old American girl being a terrorist, profiling works on probabilities.
 Inserting political correctness here goes against reason in asserting that every person is just as likely to be a terrorist.